Transformer-Based Models for Automatic Identification of Argument Relations: A Cross-Domain Evaluation: EVALUATION

 \subsection{Results}

-In this section we present the empirical results obtained after running the experiments on all the presented models.
-In order to measure the performance of the models we have evaluated them using the macro F1 metric.
-Due to the huge class imbalance, the use of the macro version is imperative in order to avoid any possible misleading result.
+In this section we present the empirical results obtained after running the experiments on all the previously defined models.
+In addition to the Transformer-based architectures, we have also trained a Recurrent Neural Network (RNN) as a baseline in our task.
+We used the best performing RNN architecture in argument relation mining proposed in \cite{cocarascu2017identifying}, consisting of two Long Short-Term Memory (LSTM) networks working in parallel with each pair of arguments.
+We trained the baseline model for 50 epochs in our data, as the authors did in the original publication.
+In order to measure the performance of the different models, we have evaluated them using the macro F1-score metric.
+Due to the huge class imbalance in our corpora, the use of the macro F1-score makes possible to avoid misleading results during the evaluation.
 Additionally, we also measured the training time required by each model when learning the task proposed in this work, in order to analyze if it can be worthwhile to sacrifice their performance in pursuit of faster training times or availability in lower resource environments.

 The macro F1-scores obtained by each model are depicted in \textbf{Table \ref{tab:f1res}}.
 In the first column, we can see every trained model.
 The second column represents the macro F1 obtained by each model when evaluated with the test partition of the same corpus used for training (i.e., \textit{US2016}).
 The third column contains the scores obtained when the evaluation is performed on a different corpus (i.e., \textit{MM2012}) containing a mixture of five domains.
-Finally, the last five columns are the macro F1-scores of the models when using each one of the five domain specific corpus (i.e., \textit{Bank}, \textit{Empire}, \textit{Money}, \textit{Problem} and \textit{Welfare}) for evaluation.
+Finally, the last five columns are the macro F1-scores of the models when using each one of the five domain specific corpora (i.e., \textit{Bank}, \textit{Empire}, \textit{Money}, \textit{Problem} and \textit{Welfare}) for evaluation.